Sahil Khan

-Sahil Khan is an Indian actor, fitness entrepreneur and YouTuber.
-He is known for increasing fitness awareness, and has won awards from several bodies in Mumbai.
-His YouTube channel has over 2.8 million subscribers.
+Sahil Khan (born 5 November 1976) an Indian actor, fitness entrepreneur, and YouTuber, known for his role in Hindi-language films Style and Xcuse Me.

-He is also associated with the water brand Hunk Water.
+In April 2024, he was arrested by the Mumbai cyber cell's Special Investigation Team for his involvement in the ₹15000 crore Mahadev Betting App Case.

+Early life

+Khan was born in Kolkata, West Bengal to an Indian Muslim father and a Chinese Christian mother, growing up in relative poverty before running away from home at the age of 15 to Mumbai, in order to fulfill his dream of becoming a professional bodybuilder.

 Career

 Khan started his career with a musical video of Stereo Nation Nachange Sari Raat.
 N. Chandra signed him to play the lead role in his film Style.
 The film went on to become a box office success.
 Immediately thereafter, the sequel to Style, Xcuse Me, also went on in the comedy genre.
 He also starred in Aladin and Ramaa: The Saviour.
+He is also associated with the water brand Hunk Water.

 Filmography

 Personal life

-Khan married Negar Khan on 21 September 2003.
-They divorced in July 2005.
+Khan married Negar Khan on 21 September 2004.
+They divorced in July 2005.In 2024, he married his girlfriend Milena Alexandra.
+She is from Belarus, Europe.
+In January 2024, Sahil announced that Milena has embraced Islam.

 Controversies

-Khan allegedly had an affair with Ayesha Shroff in 2009 when the two started a production company together.
+Khan is said to have had an affair with Ayesha Shroff in 2009, during their joint venture in a production company.

-The alleged relationship of the two and their business partnership took an ugly shape later in 2014 when she filed a legal case against him.
+The alleged relationship between the two and their business partnership took an ugly shape later in 2014 when she filed a legal case against him.
 In return, the actor's lawyer submitted some intimate photos to the court, which showed both Khan and Shroff in a compromising situation, implying there was much more than just professional commitment between the two.

 In 2014, Khan was involved in a gym fight with Bollywood actor Sana Khan's alleged boyfriend Ismail Khan.
-Reportedly, Ismail attacked Sahil unexpectedly in a Mumbai based gym over a business contract delay causing this feud.
+Reportedly, Ismail attacked Sahil unexpectedly in a Mumbai-based gym over a business contract delay causing this feud.
 Also apparently starting rumours by Sahil about Sana Khan and Ismail's relationship but this is denied by Sahil.

+In 2023, the crime branch, during an investigation into the Mahadev betting app case summoned Sahil and three others to provide statements on 15 December.
+However, he did not appear for the questioning by the police and later asserted that he functioned solely as a brand promoter under contract with Isports247, endorsing The Lion Book brand, and denied any direct connection to the betting platform.
+However, the police claimed he was a co-owner of the app and he was also involved as a partner in Lotus App 247.
+On 13 April, he was once again summoned by the Mumbai Police and was interrogated by the SIT in connection with the case.